LeiWangR/uDTW/README.md

 The implementation is based on pytorch implementation of soft-DTW (sDTW).

+Note that we have solved the issues of using the bandwitdh argument for specifying the Sakoe-Chiba bandwidth for pruning.

 ## 2. Setup

 The environment file has been provided in this repo namely as `myenv.yml`.
 Follow the steps below for the environment setup: